Python bindings

 Host-side testing

-Host-side builds are still useful for checking that the binding code compiles and imports cleanly.
-That is helpful for contributor workflows without a board, but it should not be treated as a replacement for the board build.
+Host-side builds are useful for checking that the binding code compiles and imports cleanly.

 The recommended host-side command is: